Floriy/GJB/README.md

 # Gromacs Job Production/Analysis

-This code aims at providing tools to easily generate gromacs simulation protocol and analyse results with parts based on already existing codes.
+This code aims at providing tools to easily generate gromacs simulation protocols and analyse results with parts based on already existing codes.

 ## Getting Started